 Supervision and Evaluation

-The postdoctoral fellowship is directed by John B. Fulton, Ph.D., ABPP/CN under the division chief Michael Lavoie, PhD.
-Dr. Fulton works in combination with the remaining neuropsychology faculty, as well as the department’s Training Committee to design educational opportunities and provide evaluation of the fellow.
+The postdoctoral fellowship is directed by Marika Maris, Ph.D. under the division chief Michael Lavoie, PhD.
+Dr. Maris works in combination with the remaining neuropsychology faculty, as well as the department’s Training Committee to design educational opportunities and provide evaluation of the fellow.
 Fellows receive individual supervision related to each patient seen throughout their fellowship.
 To facilitate continuity of supervision, fellows participate in a rotation schedule that allows for them to remain with two primary neuropsychologist supervisors (one for inpatient cases and one for outpatient cases) for a designated period of time (typically for six months).
 At times, the same supervisor may be responsible for supervision in both settings.
 Although fellows rotate through primary supervisors, intermittent supervision from other faculty during these rotations is not uncommon.

 In addition, fellows may also receive some supervision from pediatric psychologists within the department for occasional consultation/liaison or psychotherapy services.
 The fellow’s training needs and own interests in working with particular patient populations are taken into consideration when designing a supervision schedule, as are departmental, hospital, and patient needs.
 Fellows are also encouraged to pursue interests in subspecialty populations and settings through increased clinical opportunities, training experiences, and by seeking out research opportunities with populations of particular interest.